 ADVERTISING

-Hanno Benz: “Performance at the Theater im Pädagog is unacceptable”
+Hanno Benz: "A performance at the theater in the Pädagog is unacceptable"

 The film follows the British group "Palestine Action," which, according to Benz, aims to destroy the British arms industry in order to weaken Israel militarily.
 The group was recently designated a terrorist organization by the British House of Commons.
-Any expression of solidarity is now punishable by severe penalties in Great Britain.
+Any form of solidarity with the group is now punishable by severe penalties in Britain.

 Concerns about glorification of terrorism

-According to the mayor, the documentary glorifies violence and encourages imitation without incorporating critical voices or self-reflection.
-The promotion of the screening by the group "Darmstadt for Palestine" also suggests that no critical discussion of the content is intended.
+According to the mayor, the documentary glorifies violence and incites imitation without incorporating critical voices or self-reflection.
+Furthermore, the fact that the screening was promoted by the group "Darmstadt for Palestine" suggests that no critical engagement with the content is planned.

 Benz warned of an "acute danger of glorifying terrorism" and questioned whether "Darmstadt for Palestine" sympathized with terrorist organizations.
-He pointed out that the group had sold keychains featuring a red triangle, which Hamas uses as a target marker, at the "Anti-Colonial Peace Christmas Market" in the Protestant St. Michael's Church.
+He recalled that the group had sold keychains bearing a red triangle, used by Hamas as a target marker, at the "Anti-Colonial Peace Christmas Market" in the Protestant St. Michael's parish.
 According to Benz, this incident is currently under criminal investigation.

-"As the landlord, you are responsible for what is shown in your premises," Benz emphasized.
-He called on the operator to exercise his right to refuse entry and to refrain from the screening.
-The city expects the event to be canceled by 11 a.m. on Friday, August 15.
+“As the owner of the premises, you bear the responsibility for what is shown on your property,” Benz emphasized.
+He urged the operator to exercise their right to control access to their property and to cease the screening.
+The city expects the event to be canceled by Friday, August 15, at 11 a.m.

 (Darmstadt - Red/PSD/HO)